mercadopago/devsite-docs/guides/mp-point/integration-api/introduction-pdv.en.md

 ### Learn about its advantages

-* **Security**: All requests are made through HTTPS and authenticated via OAUTH, ensuring the protection of your data and transactions.
+* **Security**: All requests are made through HTTPS and authenticated via OAuth, ensuring the protection of your data and transactions.
 * **Ease of use**: You only need your access credentials to start using our platform without complications or delays.
 * **Management agility**: Manage your payment orders directly from your Point of Sale, streamline your processes, and enhance the customer experience.
 * **Efficiency**: Our integration reduces the probability of errors when charging, guaranteeing a smooth and secure operation.
 Additionally, it allows you to automate tasks to optimize your performance and results.